solana-foundation/developer-content/content/guides/token-2022/reallocate.md

   - /developers/guides/reallocate
 ---

-The `MemoTransfer` and `CpiGuard` extensions can be enabled for existing Token Accounts.
-However, enabling these extensions once a Token Account has already been created requires reallocating additional space to accommodate the extra data required by the extensions.
+To enable extensions on existing Token Accounts, additional space must first be reallocated to accommodate the extra data required by these extensions.
 This can be done using the `reallocate` instruction.
+For instance, this allows existing Token Accounts can be updated to enable the `MemoTransfer` and `CpiGuard` extensions.

 In this guide, we'll walk through an example of using Solana Playground.
 Here is the [final script](https://beta.solpg.io/65723a50fb53fa325bfd0c52).